overlookerjs/overlooker/README.md

 };
 ```

-Most of the parameters are optional and the minimum config can be as follows:
+Most of the parameters are optional and the brief config can be as follows:
 ```js
 const config = {
   host: 'https://example.com',